Checking Accounts vs Savings Accounts

 There are three essential components: routing, account, and debit card.
 The first two numbers will be used in your check.

-• Routing Number: it represents the branch bank where your account is opened.
+• Routing Number: It represents the branch bank where your account is opened.
 Different banks in different states have their particular routing numbers.
 For example, Chase Bank in Indiana has a routing number of 074000010, and in Michigan, it is 072000326.

-• Account Number: it represents your cash account.
+• Account Number: It represents your cash account.
 Different accounts in the same bank generally have other numbers in the last four digits.

-• Debit Card Number: it represents the debit card you hold.
+• Debit Card Number: It represents the debit card you hold.
 If your card is lost, damaged, or stolen, and you apply to the bank for a replacement or replacement card, the new card number you will get will be different from the old card.

 It should be noted here that the account number should not be confused with the debit card number.
-For example, when paying to some institution (such as schools, government departments, courts, etc.), if the payment is made according to the debit card number, the institution will charge $5-20.
+For example, when paying to some institutions (such as schools, government departments, courts, etc.), if the payment is made according to the debit card number, the institution will charge $5-20.

 What Is a Savings Account?